← Back to Factions

-The Emperor’s Shadow is a covert operative network in the Geban Empire's intelligence structure, established during the Era of Absolute Expansion as an extension of the Emperor’s personal guard for assassination, espionage, and manipulation to preempt threats and maintain unification through subtle subversion rather than direct confrontation.
-Key characteristics include deniable agents specializing in infiltration and psychological disruption, using compact tools like Rail Pistols and relay networks for targeted eliminations with minimal traces, valuing long-term narrative control over overt force.
+The Emperor's Shadow was the covert intelligence network of the Geban Empire, established during the Era of Absolute Expansion as an extension of the Emperor's personal guard.
+It existed for assassination, espionage, and psychological subversion.
+Its function was to preempt threats and maintain unification through subtle manipulation rather than direct confrontation.
+Operatives specialized in infiltration and long-term narrative control, using compact tools and relay networks for targeted eliminations that left minimal traces.

 About Vesselborn